Sign up for our Device Identity Webinar Series!

 Uninstall

-To uninstall the Smallstep Agent from a Windows system:
+To uninstall the Smallstep Agent from a Windows system, run the following PowerShell:

 Alternatively, uninstall via the Windows "Add or Remove Programs" settings.